 To fulfill the expectations of our patients, Takeda expects its directors and its employees to conduct business with the highest ethical and moral standards through the practical implementation of our values, called Takeda-ism.
 This philosophy encourages all employees to act with integrity, fairness, honesty and perseverance in all Takeda business activities.
-Every Takeda entity is committed to operating in line with Takeda's Global Code of Conduct Global Code of Conduct affirms Takeda's commitment to providing a safe and healthy working environment which is free of harassment and discrimination, and to conduct our business with integrity and speak up for integrity.
+Every Takeda entity is committed to operating in line with Takeda's Global Code of Conduct, which calls for the highest standards of ethical behavior.
+The Global Code of Conduct affirms Takeda's commitment to providing a safe and healthy working environment which is free of harassment and discrimination, and to conduct our business with integrity and speak up for integrity.
 Takeda provides the confidential Takeda Ethics Line, a hotline available 24 hours a day for employees, suppliers or other stakeholders, to facilitate confidential reporting of any ethical concerns.
-During the financial year ending 31 March 2020, no cases of modern slavery were reported through this helpline.
+During the financial year ending 31 March 2021 ("Fiscal Year 2020"), no cases of modern slavery were reported through this helpline.